ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 All Transport Parameters are organized within a single namespace shared with Send Parameters (see {{send-params}}).
 All transport parameters take paremeter-specific values.
 Protocol and Path Selection properties additionally take one of five preference levels, though not all preference levels make sense with all such properties.

 Note that it is possible for a set of specified transport parameters to be internally inconsistent, or for preferences to be inconsistent with the later use of the API by the application.
-Application developers should reduce inconsistency by only using the most stringent preference levels when failure to meet a preference would break the application's functionality (e.g. the Reliable Data Transfer preference, which is a core assumption of many application protocols).
-Implementations of this interface should also raise errors in configuration as early as possible, to help ensure these inconsistencies are caught early in the development process.
+Application developers can reduce inconsistency by only using the most stringent preference levels when failure to meet a preference would break the application's functionality (e.g. the Reliable Data Transfer preference, which is a core assumption of many application protocols).
+Implementations of this interface should also raise any detected errors in configuration as early as possible, to help ensure these inconsistencies are caught early in the development process.

 The protocol(s) and path(s) selected as candidates during Connection establishment are determined by a set of properties.
 Since there could be